Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 K65.
 KITCHEN

 A horrible odor of decay fills this steaming hot room.
 A huge pot bubbles over a blazing fire pit in the center of the room, its green, muddy contents churning.
-The far wall is lined with pegs, hanging from which are numer­ ous large cooking implements-some of which could easily double as implements of torture.
+The far wall is lined with pegs, hanging from which are numerous large cooking implements-some of which could easily double as implements of torture.

 If a character looks into the pot, three human zombies rise up from the bubbling depths and attack.
-The zom­ bies are slowly being boiled to death, and each has only 13 hit points remaining.
+The zombies are slowly being boiled to death, and each has only 13 hit points remaining.
 If Cyrus Belview (see area K62) is present when the zombies attack, he grabs a heavy club and tries to beat them back into the pot.
-Cyrus ex­ plains that he just isn't the cook he used to be, and his meals tend to get out of hand these days.
+Cyrus explains that he just isn't the cook he used to be, and his meals tend to get out of hand these days.

 K66.
 BUTLER'S UARTERS